CHAPTER ONE: 1565

 Diversification is achieved through developing a wide range of faculty position descriptions that allow the faculty to meet the varying responsibilities placed upon the institution, both internally and externally.
 No more than 25 percent, or a lower limit as defined by the department or similar unit's bylaws, of the faculty positions in any department or similar unit may be held by instructors, senior instructors, and lecturers who have voting privileges under FSH 1520 II, Section 1.
 While the capabilities and interests of the individual faculty members are to be taken into account, it is essential that individual faculty position descriptions are consonant with carrying out the roles and mission of the university, the college, and the unit.
 Annual position descriptions are developed by the unit head in consultation with the unit faculty and with the incumbent or new faculty member.
 In each college, all position descriptions are subject to the approval of the dean and must be signed by both unit head and faculty member.
-If the faculty member, unit head, and dean are unable to reach agreement on the position description, the faculty member may appeal the unit head’s decision to the Faculty Appeals Hearing Board [FSH 3840]. [ed.
-1-10]
+If the faculty member, unit head, and dean are unable to reach agreement on the position description, the faculty member may appeal the unit head's decision to the Faculty Appeals Hearing Board [FSH 3840]. [ed.
+1-10, rev. 7-14]

-As indicated in Sections 3320-A-1 d, 3520-G-3, 3560-B, faculty performance evaluations that are used for yearly reviews as well as for promotion, tenure, and post-tenure decisions are to be based on faculty members’ annual position descriptions (FSH 3050).
+As indicated in Sections 3320-A-1, 3520-G-3, 3560-B, faculty performance evaluations that are used for yearly, third year and periodic reviews as well as for promotion, tenure, and post-tenure decisions are to be based on faculty members’ annual position descriptions (FSH 3050).
 Each unit will develop criteria in its bylaws for promotion and review of its faculty (FSH 1520 II, Section 1).
 The committee for all reviews will be defined in unit bylaws and shall include tenure track faculty (see FSH 3560 E-2 c). [ed.
-1-08, 7-10]
+1-08, 7-10, rev. 7-14]

 B. DEFINITIONS: [add.
 1-10]